 Where a child is absent from school and we have not received any verbal or written communication from the parent, then we initiate a first day contact process.
 Office staff check all class registers between 9.10am and 9.30am on a daily basis, to identify those pupils who are absent.
 If no message is left with the school office we will telephone in turn each of the contacts on the list provided by the parents, until a contact has been reached to advise why the child is not at school.
 This is the school’s duty of care and safeguarding for your child.

-The class register opens at 8.50am and closes at 9.05am.
-If you child arrives after the register has started at 8.50am but before it has closed at 9.05am they will be coded as late (L).
+The registration bell goes at at 8.50am and the class register opens and closes at 9.05am.
+If you child arrives after the register has started around 8.55/9.00am but before it has closed at 9.05am they will be coded as late (L).
 If they arrive after 9.05am they will be coded as arriving after the register has closed (U) which is an unauthorised absence.

 The school attendance policy (available to view in Key Information) states that the attendance of children who arrive late will be registered as follows: